Blog

 The various salt therapy methods share the same goal: to harness the beneficial effects of air rich in salt particles.
 There are many methods in use today.
 I will go over them now.

-The softlaser does not cut, does not burn, and does not cause pain – instead it supports tissue regeneration.
-Its name ("soft laser" or "low-level laser therapy") refers to a low-energy, gentle laser beam.
+The softlaser device does not cut, does not burn, and does not cause pain – instead it can support tissue regeneration.
+Its name (that is, the terms "soft laser" or "low-level laser therapy") refers to a low-energy, gentle laser beam.
 In scientific circles the method is called photobiomodulation – it already has several decades of history.

-The first research began in the 1960s, when Hungarian physician-researcher Endre Mester accidentally discovered that low-energy laser light could beneficially influence tissue regeneration.
-Since then thousands of scientific studies have examined the method’s effects, and soft laser therapy is now used worldwide in modern medicine.1
+The first research began in the 1960s, when Hungarian physician-researcher Endre Mester accidentally discovered that low-energy laser light can positively influence tissue regeneration.
+Since then, thousands of scientific studies have examined the method's effects, and softlaser therapy is now used worldwide in modern medicine.1

 Living with lymphedema is a serious challenge, but not an impossible task.
 Lymphedema most often involves swelling of the limbs and fluid accumulation, especially affecting the legs and hands.
 Although the condition is not currently curable, lymphedema can be managed with treatment, and your quality of life can be significantly improved.
 The most important thing to understand: lymphedema is not a condition you can fix with a single short hospital stay once a year.
 The key to successful management is daily, consistent attention and home therapy.